U.K.’s Channel 4 Setting Up National HQ in Leeds, Creative Hubs in Bristol, Glasgow

 “Locating the National HQ in Leeds will enable Channel 4 to capitalize on a strong and fast-growing independent production sector across the North of England – and further unlock the potential for growth in the underserved East and North-East of England,” the broadcaster said.

-U.K. authorities have been applying pressure for Channel 4 to increase its footprint outside of London.
-“The Government made clear that Channel 4 needed to do more to increase its presence in the regions to help better reflect and provide for UK audiences outside of London,” said culture secretary Jeremy Wright.
-“Congratulations to Leeds, Bristol and Glasgow, and I look forward to Channel 4 taking further steps to increase its impact around the UK in the years ahead.”
+British officials have been applying pressure for Channel 4 to increase its footprint outside of London.
+“The government made clear that Channel 4 needed to do more to increase its presence in the regions to help better reflect and provide for U.K. audiences outside of London,” said culture secretary Jeremy Wright.
+“Congratulations to Leeds, Bristol and Glasgow, and I look forward to Channel 4 taking further steps to increase its impact around the U.K. in the years ahead.”